Accessibility Tools

 Our work informs orthopedic care around the world and is fueled by donors, patients and families who believe in our research to help more people lead active lives free of pain.
 To learn more about opportunities to participate in research or become a supporter please ask a member of my team or visit our website at this address: www.rush.edu/liveactive.

-Brian J. Cole, MD, MBA, a nationally acclaimed orthopedic surgeon, specializing in sports medicine for the knee, shoulder and elbow.
+Brian J. Cole, MD, MBA, is a nationally acclaimed orthopedic surgeon, specializing in sports medicine for the knee, shoulder and elbow.
 Dr. Cole is honored to be named in the top 20 in sports medicine, knee and shoulder specialists repeatedly over the last 5 years as selected by his peers.
 His awards range from the “Best Doctors in America” since 2004 and “Top Doctor” in Chicagoland since 2003.
 Click here for more of Dr. Cole’s Educational Videos on Patient Care and other Educational Resources.

-The post Making the Decision to Seek Treatment appeared first on Sports Medicine Weekly Blog By Dr. Brian Cole.
+The post Making the Decision to Seek Treatment appeared first on Sports Medicine Weekly By Dr. Brian Cole.